MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/retail-peripheral-simulator.md

 ## Instructions for device manufacturers

-To submit a device so that it can be listed for compatibility with Retail,  follow these steps.
+To submit a device so that it can be listed for compatibility with Commerce,  follow these steps.

 1. On the **Settings** tab, specify all contact information that is requested.
 All fields are required.
 The personal contact information is for Microsoft internal use.
 It will be used only if there are issues with devices that have been submitted as compatible.
 2. For each device, on the **Devices** tab, set up the device, and provide values for all fields.
 For each permutation, a new device must be specified.
 For example, if a given device mode is tested for USB and serial, two compatibility reports must be submitted.
 Any variance from one device to the next should be indicated.
 Then, when devices are listed for compatibility, very specific information can be provided to people who implement the devices.
 The more information that can be provided about device compatibility, the higher the success rate for implementations and the fewer support issues will be raised.